shah3093/cloud-note-2/README.md

   * This apps let you saved your note on cloud.
 From any android mobile device by login with your email you will get back your note.

+  * This app can convert Bengali / english text to speech.

   * You can work with this apps in offline.
 When you will be in online this apps automatically synchronized.

   * Adding category you can easily oragnized your note.